catpea/poetry/README.md

 <br><br>

-Where ever you are right now, begin transcending your limits,<br>
+Wherever you are right now, begin transcending your limits,<br>
 no matter how small, each will help you learn more.

 With each new success more pathways will become visible to you,<br>